- Sales prospecting

 The simplest way to identify issues that a CRM could solve is to ask your team and prospects for feedback.

-For your team members, ask where they need support.
+Ask your team members where they need support.
 For example, do they feel bogged down with admin tasks?
 Or do they feel like too many prospects are low quality?
 As for prospects, assess negative feedback they’ve left about your sales process.
 Take note of this feedback—both from prospects and your sales team—as issues that good CRM tactics could potentially solve.

 Choose issues your CRM can solve

-To figure out which sales problems your CRM can solve and solve best, learn about the tool’s features.
+To figure out which sales problems your CRM techniques can solve, learn about the tool’s features.
 The better you understand your CRM, the easier it will be to see opportunities for improvement with the tool.
-Here are a few examples of sales problems that could be solved by a CRM:
+Here are a few examples of sales problems that your CRM can easily solve:

 Set goals based on where your concerns and CRM features overlap

-Based on the problems you’ve picked out that the tool can solve, set concrete objectives for your team’s CRM use.
+Based on the problems you’ve identified, set concrete objectives for your team’s CRM use.
 Say, for example, your problem is a low prospect-to-customer conversion rate, and you hope to use your CRM’s targeted prospect lists to increase the metric.

-Using your knowledge of the feature, you set a CRM objective of increasing the conversion rate by 20% in three months.
-By setting clear CRM goals, you and your sales team have a clear framework for evaluating how much value you’re getting out of the tool.
+Armed with your knowledge of the feature, you set a CRM objective of increasing the conversion rate by 20 percent in three months.
+By articulating clear CRM goals, you and your sales team have a clear framework for evaluating how much value you’re getting out of the tool.

 Now that you’ve decided on which goals to focus on, you need key performance indicators (KPIs) to track your progress.
 Start by reviewing the goal you set in Step 1, and ask yourself which KPIs align with that objective.

-Say, for example, you hope to increase monthly recurring revenue by 15% over the next six months with the help of your CRM.
+Say, for example, you hope to increase monthly recurring revenue by 15 percent over the next six months with the help of your CRM.
 To evaluate how the tool is impacting sales, you might track the following metrics: